farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 The practitioner user types (`Doctor`, `HealthcareStaff`, `Laboratory`, `ImagingCenter`) are **aggregate roots**:

 - They inherit from `User` for identity and authentication purposes
-- They are **referenced** by other aggregates (Encounters, MedicalRecords) but don't own them
+- They are **referenced** by other aggregates (MedicalRecords) but don't own them
 - Each represents a core domain concept (a healthcare practitioner)
 - They are aggregate roots even though they don't have related data - they represent distinct business concepts
-- They can be queried and displayed, and the core business logic revolves around Patients, Records, Encounters, and Practitioners
+- They can be queried and displayed, and the core business logic revolves around Patients, Records, and Practitioners

 **Repository consideration**: Since practitioner aggregates (`Doctor`, `HealthcareStaff`, etc.) are aggregate roots, they can be accessed through the repository pattern.
 However, for read operations, query service interfaces (e.g., `IUserQueryService`) are used for optimized queries.
-Practitioner data can also be included in specifications that query aggregates (e.g., a specification that loads Encounters with their associated Practitioner information).

 ### 2.2 Domain Services

 - `IActionLogService`: Records actions for audit purposes (✅ implemented)
 - ⏳ `MedicalAttributeValidationService`: Validates medical attribute updates (if needed)
-- **Note**: Encounter creation is handled via domain event handler (`MedicalRecordCreatedEventHandler`), not a separate domain service

 ### 2.3 Value Objects